upper-hand/ruby/README.md

 ## Commenting

-> Though a pain to write, comments are absolutely vital to keeping our code
+> Though a pain to write, comments are sometimes vital to keeping our code
 > readable.
 The following rules describe what you should comment and where.
 But
 > remember: while comments are very important, the best code is
 > self-documenting.
 Giving sensible names to types and variables is much better